 Choosing the Perfect Shaped Porcelain Veneers

 The composition of the teeth is much like bone.
 Dentists look at the teeth as an extension of the skeletal system where it is connected to the bones of the jaw.
 The teeth are covered in a very tough outer layer of enamel that protects the dentin for everyday wear.
 However, bad eating habits, nutritional deficiencies, and poor oral hygiene practices can adversely affect the overall health of your teeth.
-This is where cosmetic dentistry comes in.

 This allows these cosmetic dentistry applications to withstand the rather slightly corrosive (acidic) environment of the oral cavity.
 Additionally, they are tough enough to withstand bite pressure from the jaws when biting, chewing, cutting, and mincing food with no problems.

 Choosing the Right Veneer For Your Face

 In choosing the perfect shaped porcelain veneers for your face, you need to understand that there are thousands of different ways in which your cosmetic dentist can give you the ideal smile that you deserve.
-Know also that in choosing the right porcelain veneer you have to consider the shape, color, and material of the veneer that you will choose.
-So, choosing the right shape often means you have to consider the color or shade of whiteness that you would like to have.
+In choosing the right porcelain veneer you have to consider the shape, color, and material of the veneer that you will choose.

+This means choosing the right shape often means you have to consider the color or shade of whiteness that you would like to have.
 The shade or color of the porcelain veneer is primarily based on bleaching categories.
 BL1 will be considered as the super white while a BL4 will resemble four shades darker than BL1.
 In choosing the right color, many cosmetic dentists would recommend choosing one that is not more than two shades lighter than the whiteness of your existing teeth.

 This is to provide you with a more natural look.
 As for the materials, it actually depends on the different brands.
-Some of the more recognized porcelain veneers include Da Vinci, Lumineers, Procera, Zirconia, IPS Empress, Feldspathic porcelain, and IPS E. Max.
+Some of the more recognized brands used by Beverly Hills porcelain veneers patients include Da Vinci, Lumineers, Procera, Zirconia, IPS Empress, Feldspathic porcelain, and IPS E. Max.
 Your cosmetic dentist can work with a ceramist lab to fabricate your very own porcelain veneers or will make them in-house.